Audi A3 E-Tron 2015 review

-Craig Duff road tests and reviews the 2015 Audi A3 e-tron.
+Craig Duff road test and reviews the Audi A3 e-tron at its international launch.

 Browse over 9,000 car reviews

 It's the appliance of science - BMW claims its i3 city car uses only as much electricity as a fridge.
 A car and a fridge?
 Really?

 They sit together as comfortably as Arnold Schwarzenegger and Danny DeVito in the Twins movie, but there is an obvious connection.

 Both draw their power from a wall socket and, according to BMW Australia, a modern two-door frost-free and its latest i3 city car consume about the same energy.

 You can buy plenty of even the best fridges for the $63,900 minimum it takes to get an i3 in Australia but, on the flip side, the best fridge in the world cannot run 160km between plug-in visits to the grid.
 And it's not nearly so comfortable.

 The i3 is the start of the electrification revolution at BMW, arriving as the plug-in battery starter model alongside the i8 hybrid supercar.
 It's a ground-up design that packages a 250kg lithium-ion battery pack at the bottom of a 'skateboard' design, with the passengers in a carbon fibre cell that sits on top.

 It's already been a long journey, through prototypes disguised first as a Mini and then a BMW 1 Series, but the reality is as impressive as the promises.
 With two exceptions.